dodad-2/XSplitScreen/README.md

 ## Planned

 - Player handicaps
-- Artifacts
+- Artifacts (moved to standalone mod)
-- Items
+- Items (moved to standalone mod)

 ## Known Issues

-- If the configuration is invalid clicking Enable Mod does nothing
 - Profiles sometimes 'forget' the last used character
 - Any user can change the loadout of the user who last refreshed the loadout panel
 - Users can equip skills their profiles haven't unlocked